 This week, because I am traveling, I am going to bring you a very special article.
 A long-time Backdoor Survival reader, Sharon Smith, has started a personal blog that chronicles her family’s life living in a cabin while building their own home on raw land.
 She also blogs about her garden, animals, kids, and life in general.
 It is a great little blog that you can find here: Wayward Pine Farm.

-Sharon has give me permission to share what she has written and so today I bring you her step by step DIY for drying herbs for future use.
-Be sure to check out her pictures then check back in with an update on your own preps this week.
+Sharon has given me permission to share what she has written and so today I bring you her step by step DIY for drying herbs for future use.

 How to Dry Fresh Cut Herbs for Future Use